W3: Swaledale Challenge Day 1 (new)

 Meet at Castle Hill Bookshop at 2.30pm.
 Free but please book a place.
 Donations to Richmondshire Museum most welcome.

-E3: A Talk by best-selling author, Val McDermid.
+E3: An Evening with Best-selling author, Val McDermid.

 Georgian Theatre Royal Richmond, DL10 4DW * 7.30pm * Tickets £6, £8 & £10 FROM THE GEORGIAN THEATRE Box Office 01748 825 252, www.georgiantheatreroyal.co.uk * Book stall * Bar * Disabled access